eRGiBi/DRL-DroneNavigation/README.md

 ### 3. Basic operation

-First, the simulation_controller parses the args, initializes the targets (Waypoints), then starts the chosen function of the PBDroneSimulator class that directs the whole learning or testing process.
+First, the simulation_controller reads in the args, initializes the targets (the Waypoints class), then starts the chosen function of the PBDroneSimulator class that controls the whole learning or testing process.